jason-dai/aaai2019/analytics-zoo.md

 - [Reference use cases](#reference-use-cases): a collection of end-to-end *reference use cases* (e.g., anomaly detection, sentiment analysis, fraud detection, image augmentation, object detection, variational autoencoder, etc.)

 ## _Distributed Tensoflow and Keras on Spark/BigDL_
-To make it easy to build and productionize the deep learning applications for Big Data, Analytics Zoo provides a unified analytics + AI platform that seamlessly unites Spark, TensorFlow, Keras and BigDL programs into an integrated pipeline, which can then transparently run on a large-scale Hadoop/Spark clusters for distributed training and inference (as illustrated below).
+To make it easy to build and productionize the deep learning applications for Big Data, Analytics Zoo provides a unified analytics + AI platform that seamlessly unites Spark, TensorFlow, Keras and BigDL programs into an integrated pipeline (as illustrated below), which can then transparently run on a large-scale Hadoop/Spark clusters for distributed training and inference.
+(Please see more examples [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tfnet)).

 1. Data wrangling and analysis using PySpark
    ```python